 The BSc Sports Science degree programme has a large amount of practical and sports laboratory based work.
 You are encouraged to develop your own areas of academic research and relate your studies to practical sports situations.
 Fieldwork is regarded as an important part of the course too.
 Residential field trips will give you experience of a wide range of outdoor activities.

 The Work Placement double-module provides a `real` opportunity to experience a work placement within the sector of your choice.
-You will also be given the opportunity to undertake a wide range of coaching courses offered by national coaching bodies, facilitated by Newman staff.

 A double-module project in the final year provides you with the opportunity to gain greater specialist knowledge by carrying out a significant piece of research in an area of personal academic interest, practical significance and/or vocational relevance.